joelouthan/theologic.us/content/posts/creed-apostles/apostles-creed01-God-the-Father.md

 ---
-title: "What Do We Believe: God, the Father Almighty"
+title: "What Do We Believe: God the Father Almighty"
 author: Joseph Louthan
 publishDate: 2023-02-17
 categories: